-Total funding up to \$13,000,000 (three-year total) is expected to be available to support this FOA subject to appropriation of funds by the Congress.
-In FY 2020, up to \$7,000,000 of FY 2020 appropriated funds will be made available for awards issued under this FOA, which will provide for the first-year funding for these multi-year awards.
-DOE is under no obligation to pay for any costs associated with the preparation or submission of an application.
+DOE anticipates that, subject to the availability of future year appropriations, a total of \$100 million in current and future fiscal year funds will be used to support awards under this FOA.
+DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.